-Gloucestershire cricketers Brandon Gilmour and Miles Hammond joined youngsters in Knowle for a cricket coaching session yesterday to help launch the Lord’s Taverners Wicketz programme in the area after the charity received £50,000 of funding from Bristol Freemasons.
+Gloucestershire cricketers Brandon Gilmour and Miles Hammond joined youngsters in Knowle to launch the Lord’s Taverners Wicketz programme after the charity received £50,000 of funding from Bristol Freemasons.

 Using cricket as a tool for change, Wicketz is aimed at hard to reach youngsters within areas of high deprivation across the UK.
 The charity provides a sustainable cricket environment with a focus on social cohesion and developing crucial life skills such as respect, teamwork and self-confidence.
 The Wicketz hub in Knowle, the second to have been introduced in Bristol, has been made possible thanks to funding from the Freemasons over the next two years.